-PPA500 and PPA1500 ranges are sophisticated and versatile power analysers for accurate wide-bandwidth power measurements.
+The PPA3500 is a sophisticated and versatile power analyser for accurate wide-bandwidth power measurements.

-The PPA5xx/15xx family of power analysers covers 1 to 3 phase applications in both low current and high current models.
+The PPA35xx family of power analysers covers 1 to 6 phase applications in both low current and high current models.

-Each phase input has wide ranging voltage and current channels which are fully isolated from each other and from ground.
-The voltage input has a built in high voltage attenuator or may be used with an external attenuator.
-The current input has a built in current shunt or may be used with an external shunt.
+Each phase input has wide-ranging voltage and current channels which are fully isolated from each other and from ground.
+The voltage input has a built-in high voltage attenuator or may be used with an external attenuator.
+The current input has a built-in current shunt or may be used with an external shunt.